 3. Using Instant Lighting Charcoal Briquettes

-To use self-starting charcoal, simply arrange the briquettes into a mound at the center of the grill and light one of the briquettes on the edge.
+To use self-starting charcoal, arrange the briquettes into a mound at the center of the grill and light one of the briquettes on the edge.
 The fire will spread on its own to the other briquettes.

 Knowing When Charcoal is Ready for Grilling